vibey19/study-compass/README.md

 A personal study-plan tracker built with Next.js (App Router), TypeScript, and Tailwind.
 It turns a day-by-day curriculum into a dashboard you actually keep up with: daily checklists, streaks, a phase-colored calendar, and a backlog that catches anything you miss.
-The bundled plan is a 17-week AI-engineering roadmap, but the app is curriculum-agnostic — all plan data lives in `data/curriculum.ts`.

 ## Features